andre-sch/forum-server/README.md

 ## Requirements

-1. A user must contain: id, name, email, password, image and date of creation
+1. A user must contain: id, name, email, password and date of creation

    - Id and email must be unique
    - Password must be encrypted